-Before we issue your final account we will review the payments you have made over the last 5 years to ensure that you are not charged more than £10,000 in that 5 year period.
-All works which you have received a final account for during the previous 5 year period will be included.
+Before we issue your final account we will review the repairs costs we have charged over the last 5 years to ensure that you are not charged more than £10,000 in that 5 year period.

 The statutory £10,000 cap applies only to work completed under the PFI contracts – when do the PFI contracts end?

 Is the estimated cost likely to change?